The Origins of the Sterile Cockpit Rule

 Back in the early days of aviation, cockpits were noisy places where wind and engine roar drowned out most talk.
 However, as planes got quieter and crews more chatty, accidents started highlighting the dangers of divided attention.
 For instance, the crash of Eastern Air Lines Flight 212 in 1974 showed how non-essential conversation during approach led to tragedy.
 Investigators found the crew discussing unrelated topics like politics right up to impact.

-Consequently, the FAA introduced the sterile cockpit rule in 1981, banning non-essential activities below 10,000 feet during takeoff, landing, and taxi.
+so, the FAA introduced the sterile cockpit rule in 1981, banning non-essential activities below 10,000 feet during takeoff, landing, and taxi.
 This applied to both commercial and general aviation under FAR 121.542 and 135.100.
 Interestingly, a little-known secret is that even humming or personal musings can count as distractions if they pull focus from flying duties—something many solo pilots overlook.

-Moreover, data from the time revealed that distractions contributed to a significant portion of incidents.
+In addition, data from the time revealed that distractions contributed to a significant portion of incidents.
 In fact, early studies linked about 20% of accidents to cockpit chatter during critical phases.
 As a result, enforcement became stricter, with voice recorders helping pinpoint violations in post-incident reviews.

 Additionally, organizations like the E3 Aviation Association often discuss how this rule evolved from reactive measures to proactive safety culture in their resources for members.